THE UNMUTUAL PRISONER LOCATIONS GUIDE

 Over the years, there has been much discussion regarding the location of the tree seen in the centre of the western village of Harmony from the "Prisoner" episode "Living in Harmony", in which Number Six is fed hallucinatory drugs.

 The set formed part of the MGM backlot in Borehamwood, which was demolished in the 1970s, and a large housing estate now sits on the land.
 There are several large trees in the estate, and for years debates have arisen as to which one, if any, is the one seen in the episode (from which Kathy's brother is hanged).
-Thanks to Unmutual website readers Sam Denham and CH, the mystery may have been solved.
+In July 2012 after years of discussion, "dead certs", and much more, the mystery has now been solved thanks to Kieran McAleer and the members of the MGM Borehamwood Memories Facebook Group!

 UPDATE 2: Sam Denham has since returned to the site, and unfortunately has come to the conclusion that the Harmony tree, in fact, no longer exists.
 Sam writes: It is on the corner of Studio Way and Rutherford Close.
 Took another trip up there and sadly the trees are no longer there.
 The ones we were looking at are in a very similar row, but to the north of the backlot area.
 The village of Witchwood and the Paris streets are now where Banks Road meets Kelly Court and Hay Close.
 The Dirty Dozen French Chateau is now under a large grassy mound".